João Muniz

-João António Nascimento Muniz (born 26 June 2005) is a Portuguese professional football player who plays as a centre-back for Liga Portugal 2 club Sporting B.
+João António Nascimento Muniz (born 26 June 2005) is a Portuguese professional footballer who plays as a centre-back for Liga Portugal 2 club Sporting B.

 Club career

 Muniz is a product of the youth academies of the Portuguese clubs ADRC Aguiar da Beira, Académico de Viseu, Benfica de Viseu, Lusitano FCV, AFD O Pinguinzinho, and Sporting.
 On 18 January 2021 he signed his first professional contract with Sporting, and the following year was promoted to their reserves.
 On 31 August 2023, he extended his contract with Sporting until 2028.
 On 30 August 2024, he joined Primeira Liga club Rio Ave on a year-long loan.
 On 3 February 2025 his loan was cut short and he returned to Sporting B and helped them achieve promotion to the Liga Portugal 2.

 On 28 October 2025 Muniz debuted with the senior Sporting team in a 5–1 Taça da Liga win over Alverca.